2.14 Provisions, Contingent Liabilities and Contingent Assets

 2.19 Earnings per Share:

-Basic earnings per share is calculated by dividing the profit from continuing operations and total profit, both attributable to equity shareholders of
+Basic earnings per share is calculated by dividing the profit from continuing operations and total profit, both attributable to equity shareholders of the Company by the weighted average number of equity shares outstanding during the year.

 2.20 Income Taxes

 Income tax expense represents the sum of tax currently payable and deferred tax.
-Lax is recognized in the Statement of Profit and Loss, except to the extent that it relates to items recognized directly in equity or in other comprehensive income.
+Tax is recognized in the Statement of Profit and Loss, except to the extent that it relates to items recognized directly in equity or in other comprehensive income.

 Current tax

 Current tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax law's used to compute the amount are those that are enacted or substantively enacted in India, at the reporting date.
+The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted in India, at the reporting date.

-Current tax assets is offset against current tax liabilities if, and only if, a legal!)’ enforceable right exists to set off the recognized amounts and there is
+Current tax assets is offset against current tax liabilities if, and only if, a legally enforceable right exists to set off the recognized amounts and there is an intention either to settle on a net basis, or to realize the asset and settle the liability simultaneously

-Deferred Lax
+Deferred Tax

-The carrying amount of deferred tax assets is reviewed at each balance sheet date and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow' all or part of the asset to be recovered.
+The carrying amount of deferred tax assets is reviewed at each balance sheet date and reduced to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the asset to be recovered.

-Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the period in w-hich the liability is settled or the asset realized, based on tax rates (and tax laws) that have been enacted or substantively enacted by the balance sheet date.
-The measurement of deferred
+the period in which the liability is settled or the asset realized, based on tax rates (and tax laws) that have been enacted or substantively enacted by the balance sheet date.
+The measurement of deferred tax liabilities and assets reflects the tax consequences that would follow from the manner in which the Company expects, at the reporting date, to recover or settle the carrying amount of its assets and liabilities.

 Deferred tax assets and liabilities are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities and when they relate to income taxes levied by the same taxation authority and the Company intends to settle its current tax assets and liabilities on a net basis.

-Statement of Cash Flow’s and Cash and Cash Equivalents
+Statement of Cash Flows and Cash and Cash Equivalents

-highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and book overdrafts.
-How'ever, Book overdrafts are to be shown within borrowings in current liabilities
+Statement of cash flows is prepared in accordance with the indirect method prescribed in the relevant IND AS.
+For the purpose of presentation in the statement of cash flows, cash and cash equivalents includes cash on hand, cheques and drafts on hand, deposits held with Banks, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and book overdrafts.
+However, Book overdrafts are to be shown within borrowings in current liabilities in the balance sheet for the purpose of presentation.

 2.21 Current versus non-current classification

-The Company presents assets and liabilities in the Balance Sheet based on current /non-current classification.
+The Company presents assets and liabilities in the

 a) An asset is current when it is: